hardik1vaibhav/Excel-Fundamentals-for-Data-Analysis/README.md

 26) **Creating a Table**: Go to any cell within the collection of rows and columns which you want to form a table from.
 Go to Insert Tab and then go to Create Table.
 After completing/ the process of making a table, a brand new tab named *Table Design* will appear./
 **TIP**: When removing Tables, cell formatting will remain, as it is not automatically removed from the table.
 To remove the table, just go to Convert to Range./
 The shortcut for Creating a table is Ctrl+T./
-27) **Sorting and Filtering Table** Go to Data tab and there go to Sort & you will be able to add levels in your process of sorting columns./
+27) **Sorting and Filtering Table** Go to the Data tab and there go to Sort & you will be able to add levels in your process of sorting columns./
 28) **Slicer**: A user-friendly visual element used to apply filters to tables.
-For this, go to the Table Design tab and then go to Tools section, you will get Insert Slicer option/
+For this, go to the Table Design tab and then go to the Tools section, you will get the Insert Slicer option.
+29) **Structured Reference** means Using a table name in a formula rather than a normal cell reference.
+    Operation of sum on such reference looks like this =SUM({Name of Table}[$ {Name of the column}]